Is Glass Breaking a Physical Change? Exploring the Science Behind Shattered Glass

 Understanding Physical and Chemical Changes

 Before diving into the specifics of glass, let's establish a clear understanding of the difference between physical and chemical changes.
 A physical change alters the form or appearance of matter but doesn't change its chemical composition.
-Think about cutting paper – you change its shape and size, but it remains paper.
+That said, think about cutting paper – you change its shape and size, but it remains paper.
 Conversely, a chemical change, also known as a chemical reaction, involves the transformation of one substance into another, with a change in chemical composition.
 Burning wood is a chemical change because the wood reacts with oxygen to form ash and gases, fundamentally altering its chemical makeup.

 The Nature of Glass: An Amorphous Solid